smsajal/pickledb/README.md

 **Branch work1:**

-This branch demonstrates our extended version of pickled in the form of an interaction between front end Query Engine and the storage system without any cache implementation.
+This branch demonstrates our extended version of pickled in the form of an interaction between front end Query Engine and the storage system **without any cache** implementation.

 **Folder Structure:**

 PICKLEDB

-1. src
+src

-2. cache: FIFO cache code
+1. cache: FIFO cache code

-3. graph: graphs generated from the workloads
+2. graph: graphs generated from the workloads

-4. interface: interface code
+3. interface: interface code

         queryEngine.py

-5. perf\_eval: performance evaluation code
+4. perf\_eval: performance evaluation code

         atomicOnOffTest.py

-6. picklesrc: original pickled code base
+5. picklesrc: original pickled code base

-7. storage: backend storage code
+6. storage: backend storage code

         variable.py

-**To run the code from this branch:**
+**Configure Paths to run the code from this branch:**

 1. In variable.py - Change the &#39;databaseStorageFilePath&#39; to an appropriate file path.
 2. In atomicOnOffTest.py - Change the &#39;configFile&#39; to a json file where the configuration for the workload is present.